jwatson3d/jwatson3d.github.io/_it145/intro-to-zybooks.md

 {% include gal.html image="it145-zybooks-lab-1.10.1-input.png" %}

-Here’s an example output showing the results of running the program
+Here’s an example output showing the results of running the program:

+{% include gal.html image="it145-zybooks-lab-1.10.1-output.png" %}

+#### Suggested Approach
+Learn to code and test in small bites - don't try typing in the entire program and run it afterwards.
+The likelihood of too many typos and mistakes will cause a long, cascading list of errors to correct.

-{% include gal.html image="it145-zybooks-lab-1.10.1-award.png" %}
+{% include gal.html image="it145-zybooks-lab-1.13.1-hints.png" %}

+In the example shown above, code just enough to satisfy the requirements of part (1) and then test it - key in sample input values and click "Run Program".
+Ensure that the output from your program matches the sample output shown in the shaded gray box.

+This clip succinctly summarizes the accumulated wisdom of experienced programmers.
+If you follow this advice you'll be far less frustrated and more productive:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Yl6s6DGapug" frameborder="0" allowfullscreen></iframe>